code-with-amitk/Code-examples/Operating_Systems/Windows/Desktop_Application/README.md

   - _5a._ Fill the [structure PAINTSTRUCT](/Operating_Systems/Windows/API_Structures).
   - _5b._ Update region with a single color, using the system-defined window background color (COLOR_WINDOW). actual color indicated by COLOR_WINDOW depends on the user's current color scheme.
   - _5c._ After paiting is done, EndPaint function is called which clears the update region & also signals to Windows that the window has completed painting itself.

+<a name=close></a>
+## 4. Closing the Window
+- _6a._ User can close an application window by clicking the Close button or keyboard shortcut.
+Window will receive a WM_CLOSE message.
+DestroyWindow function does it